Manage Exchanges: G4

 Information Exchange: Essential information to buy or sell goods and services include time and places for interaction, prices, volumes, specifications, bid-ask spreads, technical ratios and similar.

 Affiliation: The process is impersonal.
-It may be regular, sporadic or just a single episode.
+Exchanges may be regular, sporadic or just a single episode.

-How it Goes Wrong: At g2, if strength is used to take advantage or dominate inappropriate.
+How it Goes Wrong: At g2, if strength is used to take advantage or dominate inappropriately; and at g4 if the group's code of conduct is ignored.

 G42: Exchanges in a Hierarchy